 “After all, we see it the same way – a successful and prosperous country where there is no war”.

-Correct but war as well as peace are two-way road.
+Correct but war, as well as peace, are two-way roads.
 If Russia stops fighting, there will be no war, if Ukraine stops fighting – there will be no Ukraine (Edmont Huet).

 - PATRIOTISM 2.0